-Certain of the Company's customers are offered cash rebates based on targeted sales increases.
-In accounting for these rebate programs, the Company records an accrual as a reduction of net sales for the estimated rebate as sales take place throughout the year in accordance with EITF 01-09, " Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of the Vendor's Products)".
+The Company offers cash rebates based on targeted sales increases to customers who qualify.
+In accounting for these rebate programs, the Company records an accrual as a reduction of net sales for the estimated rebate as sales take place throughout the year in accordance with EITF 01-09, "Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of the Vendor's Products)".